HyC Adventures

 ß Click on the Links to the left to access these categories.

-At the bottom of this page you will also find the titles of the 103 essays and pieces that I have so far included.
+At the bottom of this page you will also find the titles of the essays and pieces that I have so far included.

 Immediately below is a short description of the categories:

-1. A presentation of my four books:
+1. A presentation of my twelve books.

 2. An Introduction to Process Philosophy and the thought of Alfred North Whitehead and Charles Hartshorne.